 - Search for and invite internal participants (app users) to meetings.

-- Search for, invite and add new external participants (non app users) to the workspace's External participant list.
+- Search for, invite and add new external participants (non app users) to the workspace's External users list.

-- Access and manage the External participant list.
+- Access and manage the External users list.

 - Manage the meetings Settings.